DB2-Limited/awesome-cheats/backend/nginx.md

 ## REVERSE PROXY AND LOAD BALANCING
 ### Reverse Proxy
-Nginx can work as a reverse proxy server meaning that Nginx can be an intermediate layer redirecting client reqeusts to specified processing server and then response from that server will be sent back to the client.
+Nginx can work as a reverse proxy server, meaning that Nginx can be an intermediate layer redirecting client reqeusts to specified processing server and then response from that server will be sent back to the client.

 To redirect client reqestst to desired backend service, we can use __```proxy_pass```__ directive in the __```location```__ contexts.
   ```nginx